 Chickpea play an important role in the vegetarian diet as a major source of protein.
 It is consumed as a green vegetable, dal, chhole, germinated breakfast food, and powder to prepare sweets and many other relishing dishes.
 Its leaves are consumed both raw and cooked to take advantage of malic acid, citric acid, mineral matter, and fiber, which have medicinal properties.
 Madhya Pradesh, Uttar Pradesh, Rajasthan, Maharashtra, Gujrat, Andhra Pradesh, and Karnataka are the major chickpea-producing states sharing over 95 percent area of chickpea production.
 Various factors responsible for the low production and productivity of chickpea are poor genetic base, weeds, diseases, and insect pests.
 Major insect pests of chickpea are Gram Pod Borer,Helicoverpa armigera (Hubner), cutworm, Agrotis ipsilon(Hufnagel), Gram semi looper, Autographa nigrisigna(Walker), Aphid, Aphis craccivora(Koch) and Tur pod bug, Clavigralla gibbosa(Spinola) (Sithananthamet al., 1984).

-Chickpea is attacked by more than 25 species of insects and of them gram pod borer,Helicoverpa armigera (Hubner) and gram cut worm, Agrotis ipsilon (Hufnagel) are of importance of national significance and six insect pests i.e. bean aphid, Aphis cracciovora(Koch), semilooper, Autographa nigrisigna (Walker), tobacco caterpillar, Spodoptera litura (Hubner), pod bug, Riptortus pedestris (Fab.) and leaf webber, Eucosma critica are major pest of regional significance (Sharma et al., 2020).
+Chickpea is attacked by more than 25 species of insects and of them gram pod borer,Helicoverpa armigera (Hubner) and gram cut worm, Agrotis ipsilon (Hufnagel) are of importance of national significance and six insect pests i.e. bean aphid Aphis cracciovora(Koch), semilooper Autographa nigrisigna (Walker), tobacco caterpillar Spodoptera litura (Hubner), pod bug Riptortus pedestris (Fab.) and leaf webber Eucosma critica are major pest of regional significance (Sharma et al., 2020).
+(Mention the reference properly as there are two references withsame name)

 2. MATERIALS AND METHODS